jozsef-vesza/AVFoundation-Combine/README.md

 [![Test](https://github.com/jozsef-vesza/AVFoundation-Combine/actions/workflows/test.yml/badge.svg)](https://github.com/jozsef-vesza/AVFoundation-Combine/actions/workflows/test.yml) [![SPM](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)

+This project aims at providing uniformity and reducing boilerplate by providing `Publisher` extensions for common tasks when working with the `AVFoundation` framework.

-The purpose of this project is to add Combine wrappers around AVFoundation (specifically `AVPlayer` and `AVPlayerItem`) APIs.
-For a full technical rundown and detailed explanation please visit https://jozsef-vesza.dev/tags/combine/
+For a full technical rundown and detailed explanation on this motivation and useful technical details on implementing custom `Publisher`s, please visit https://jozsef-vesza.dev/tags/combine/

 You can also check out our talk on the topic: